jyz523/Open-Source-Project/README.md

 410855364
 setup the character_type Database, turn armor and shield into mysql Database
 setup signup Database(inside signup&login folder)
-fixing the display of the web, help fixing the final version of main.php file.
+fixing the display of the web, fixing the final version of main.php file.
 made the Progress Report #1 ppt
 410850233
 remove the unneeded code in impl.js, create Apache2 read file login system